CMDB

 Pricing

-As for pricing, Cloudaware’s server-based model starts at 50 servers and 1 user.
+As for pricing, Cloudaware’s model starts at 50 servers and 1 user.
 For example, managing 100 servers will cost around $400/month.
 And if you’re curious about your specific needs, there’s an easy-to-use pricing calculator on the website.

 Want to give it a spin?
 Cloudaware offers a 30-day free trial to see how it works for your environment.